Conceiving a Boy

 Gender selection, also called sex selection, is the only scientifically recognized way to get pregnant with a girl or a boy.

-It allows for the selection of the baby gender in the laboratory before in vitro fertilization (IVF) or artificial insemination (AI).
+It allows for the selection of the baby gender in the laboratory before in vitro fertilization (IVF) with or without intracytoplasmic injection (ICSI) as well as before artificial insemination (AI).
 However, these techniques have limitations that might make them unavailable to all couples.

 Conceiving a Boy with IVF